JoseR200/Microservices2/admin-service/HELP.md

 ### Additional Links
 These additional references should also help you:

-Test to change admin-service to see an jar at home
+Test to change admin-service to see an jar at home fixed

 * [Gradle Build Scans – insights for your project's build](https://scans.gradle.com#gradle)